-- 1. Hitch the trailer to a tow vehicle before loading and unloading the rear cargo area.
+1. Hitch the RV to a tow vehicle before loading and unloading the rear cargo area.
 Select a parking site where the edge of the rear door/loading ramp will rest entirely on a flat, level surface, and the corners of the door will be supported.
 Avoid soft sand or mud surfaces.
-When the trailer is loaded, the added cargo weight may cause the trailer and/or tow vehicle to become stuck. - 2.
-Set the parking brake on the tow vehicle and install wheel chocks in front and behind the tires on one axle on each side of the trailer.
-DO NOT use the emergency brake away switch on the trailer.
+When the RV is loaded, the added cargo weight may cause the RV and/or tow vehicle to become stuck.

-ALWAYS HOOK THE TRAILER TO THE TOW VEHICLE BEFORE MOVING CARGO OR USING THE LOADING RAMP.
-FAILURE TO DO SO COULD CAUSE THE TRAILER TO TIP BACK AS THE LOAD IS SHIFTED TO THE REAR OF THE CARGO AREA CAUSING PROPERTY DAMAGE, PERSONAL INJURY, AND/OR DEATH.
+ALWAYS HOOK THE RV TO THE TOW VEHICLE BEFORE MOVING CARGO OR USING THE LOADING RAMP.
+FAILURE TO DO SO COULD CAUSE THE RV TO TIP BACK AS THE LOAD IS SHIFTED TO THE REAR OF THE CARGO AREA CAUSING PROPERTY DAMAGE, PERSONAL INJURY, AND/OR DEATH.

-- 3. Lower the front and rear jacks on the trailer to stabilize it. - 4.
+- 2. Set the parking brake on the tow vehicle and install wheel chocks in front and behind the tires on one axle on each side of the RV.
+DO NOT use the emergency brake away switch on the RV. - 3.
+Lower the front and rear jacks on the RV to stabilize it. - 4.
 Unlock the rear door loading ramp and carefully lower it to the ground.
 If equipped, extend the ramp extension and install the supporting hardware. - 5.
 If equipped with a power bunk, raise both bunks fully. - 6.
 Move things out of the way of your cargo, whether you are loading, or unloading.
 Have an idea where your cargo will be positioned after your load/unload activities. - 7.
 Use caution and proper lifting techniques when loading and unloading items from the cargo area. - 8.
 Use extreme caution when loading/unloading ATVs, motorcycles, or other vehicles ("motorized cargo" or "vehicle(s)").
 These machines are generally heavy, and may be hot from operation and/or covered with dirt, oil, or other substances that may make them slippery.
-See the section "Loading and Unloading Motorized Cargo" for more details. - 9.
-Make certain that the door seals and hinge area are free of any debris, such as sand or snow before closing the rear door loading ramp.
+See the section "Loading and Unloading Motorized Cargo" for more details.

-10. Inspect the hinges, assist springs, and latch mechanism before each trip for signs of wear or damage, and make any needed repairs for safe operation and towing.
+- 9. Make certain that the door seals and hinge area are free of any debris, such as sand or snow before closing the rear door loading ramp. - 10.
+Inspect the hinges, assist springs, and latch mechanism before each trip for signs of wear or damage, and make any needed repairs for safe operation and towing.